 The phone line is silent for a few seconds and then, "Oh Meg, I'm so sorry, it's Ed, he's, he's ..."

 Now there is loud sobbing.
-Megan does a quick time calculation — it's midday in New York.
+Megan does a quick time zone calculation — it's 9 PM yesterday in New York.

-"Zoe, what's happened?" she asks in a flat, no-nonsense tone as if questioning one of her daughters during the turbulent teenage years.
+"Zoe, what's happened?" she asks in a flat, no-nonsense tone as if questioning one of her daughters during their turbulent teenage years.

-"Last night, Ed ... he had a heart attack.
-An ambulance got him to the hospital.
-But ... oh, Meg, he's dead.
-Ed died this morning."
+"This morning, Ed, he had a heart attack while out jogging.
+An ambulance took him to the hospital.
+But —" Another pause.
+Megan resists the temptation to tell Zoe to hurry up.
+"Oh, Meg, he's dead.
+Ed died this evening."

 There is more sobbing at the other end of the line.
 Megan draws a deep breath but feels nothing, not even guilt for feeling nothing.

-Megan knows she should reciprocate and console the younger woman, but simply hangs up the phone and lays back on her side of the bed.
-She switches off the bedside lamp and closes her eyes.
+Megan knows she should console the younger woman, but instead, she hangs up the phone and lays back on her side of the bed.
+Megan switches off the bedside lamp and closes her eyes.